SmeetChavan/GoFood/README.md

 # Please follow the steps to setup this project on your local machine.

-Write these commands in you command line.
+Write these commands in your command line terminal.
 (Please stick to the sequence)

 ## Backend Setup